MathurUtkarsh/Video-Captioning-Using-LSTM-and-Keras/README.md

  * **model_final** folder contains the trained encoder model along with the tokenizerl and decoder model weights.
  * **features.py** extracts 80 frames evenly spread from the video and then those video frames are processed by a pre-trained VGG16 so each frame has 4096 dimensions.
-So for a video we create a numoy array of shape(80, 4096) config.py contains all the configurations i am using
+So for a video we create a numoy array of shape(80, 4096)
- * **Video_Captioning.ipynb** is the notebook i used for training and building this project.
+ * **config.py contains all the configurations i am using

 <h2 id="FutureDevelopment">Future Development</h2>
 <ul>